 It was the strong view of the Working Group that there has been a major reduction in the microbiological risk from Salmonella in UK hen shell eggs since the 2001 ACMSF report.
-This is especially the case for those eggs produced under the Lion Code, which comprises a suite of measures including: vaccination, a cool chain from farm to retail outlets, enhanced testing for Salmonella, improved farm hygiene, better rodent control, independent auditing, date stamping on the eggs and traceability.
-The risk from imported eggs has also been reduced but not to the same extent.
-Accordingly, the group suggests that the risk level for UK hen shell eggs produced under the Lion code, or produced under demonstrably-equivalent comprehensive schemes, should be 'VERY LOW', whilst for other shell eggs the risk level should be considered 'LOW'.
+This is especially the case for those eggs produced under the Lion Code quality assurance scheme, which comprises a suite of measures including: vaccination for Salmonella Enteritidis and Typhimurium, a cool chain from farm to retail outlets, enhanced testing for Salmonella, improved farm hygiene, effective rodent control, independent auditing, date stamping on each individual egg and traceability.
+The risk from non-UK eggs has also been reduced, but not to the same extent.

+Accordingly, the group suggests that the risk level for UK hen shell eggs produced under the Lion Code, or under demonstrably-equivalent comprehensive schemes, should be 'VERY LOW', with a low degree of uncertainty, whilst for other shell eggs the risk level should be considered 'LOW'.

-In practical terms, the Group considered that the 'VERY LOW' risk level means that eggs produced under the Lion code, or produced under demonstrably equivalent comprehensive schemes, can be served raw or lightly cooked to all groups in society, including those that are more vulnerable to infection, in both domestic and commercial settings, including care homes and hospitals.
+In practical terms, the Group considered that the 'VERY LOW' risk level means that UK eggs produced under the Lion code, or under demonstrably equivalent comprehensive schemes, can be served raw or lightly cooked to all groups in society, including those that are more vulnerable2 to infection, in domestic and non-domestic settings, including care homes and hospitals.
+This recommendation does not apply when non-Lion Code or imported eggs are used.